anpham6/squared/README.md

 #### Example: android

 The primary function "parseDocument" can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build the layout files into a single entity with combined shared resources.
+Using "parseDocumentSync" is not recommended when your page has either images or fonts.

 ```javascript
 <script src="/dist/squared.min.js"></script>